GoogleCloudPlatform/marketplace-tools/docs/mpdev-reference.md

 * [`DeploymentManagerTemplate`](https://pkg.go.dev/github.com/GoogleCloudPlatform/marketplace-tools/mpdev/internal/apply?tab=doc#DeploymentManagerTemplate).

 See the
-[deployment manager guide](./deployment-manager-guide.md) for how to configure these resources.
+[Deployment Manager guide](./deployment-manager-guide.md) for how to configure these resources.

 ## Commands